dannypaz/fa-messaging/README.md

 When importing libraries, beginning with Elixir 1.4, you no longer have to specify third party dependencies in the mix file under `application`.

 Please see this [article](http://elixir-lang.org/blog/2017/01/05/elixir-v1-4-0-released/) for more info.

+IF YOU EVER RECEIVE A :BADARGS error, it is because you have no loaded environment variables